Direct Transactions

 Getting Transactions

-Retrieve transactions with optional filtering:
+Retrieve transactions with cursor-based pagination:

 Response: